CVPP FAQs

 What will the exam questions cover?

 The multiple-choice exam covers the principles of pain and pain management.
 Topics include pain pathophysiology, analgesic options/mechanisms of action (including both pharmacologic and physical medicine), recognition/assessment of pain and impact of pain on the patient.
-The focus is on dogs and cats but questions from other species will be included.
+The focus is on dogs and cats but questions from other species may be included.

 When and where will the examination take place?